 Grandview School has no capital expenditure budget.
 It shares the cost of the space it uses with Grandview Children's Centre.
-The school is housed in an accessible children's treatment facility which was built in 1983, with great attention made to adapt everything for use by students with a physical disability.
+The school is housed in an accessible children's treatment facility which was built in 2024.
 Automatic doors, ramped curbs, accessible parking, handrails in washrooms, wide halls and doorways, change tables that automatically adjust to a safe height, and special seating make for a user-friendly environment.
 An accessible playground is used by the school children daily, weather permitting.